Family Support Services

 According to the McKinney-Vento Act, students and families experiencing homelessness are defined as lacking a fixed, regular and adequate nighttime residence, including students/families who are:

-- Living in motels, hotels, trailer parks or camping grounds due to the lack of adequate accommodations
+- Living in motels, hotels, or camp grounds due to the lack of alternative accommodations

 - Unaccompanied youth who are not in the physical custody of a parent or guardian